Darshan1506/EDUCATIONAL-APP-FLUTTER/README.md

 ## Getting Started

 This is my first flutter based app that I made during my internship at Cyber forensic and Investigation.
 It's an educational based app that contains various courses.
+I have the Permission of the company to display this work.

 https://user-images.githubusercontent.com/88173597/127688645-96bda561-c1aa-4924-8b52-9890d31cf1e3.mp4